hjerpbakk/SlackProfilebot/README.md

 ## Customize the profile validation

-In @DIPSASA we use the following validation rules:
+At my company, [DIPS AS](https://dips.com) we use the following validation rules:

-- The email used must be a @DIPSASA email
+- The email used must be a DIPS AS email
 - Username must be the same as in all other internal systems
 - Both first name and last name must be given
-- What I do must tell others what you do
+- *What I do* must tell others what you do
 - A profile image must be set

 Customising the profile validation is easy, and you have two choices for how to do this.